 Sadly, the wholesale market that features thousands of stalls selling seafood of every kind is now closed, as it is getting ready to be relocated.
 Nonetheless, this is a must-do on your Tokyo itinerary, a marvelous distillation of Japan’s famous food culture you can lose yourself in.

-Tsukiji Fish Market: 3.5-Hour Food and Drink Walking Tour
+Tsukiji Outer Market: 3-Hour Food & Drink Walking Tour

 Racing fans can fulfill their fantasy by renting a go-kart, a mini version of a professional racecar, and go on an exhilarating exploration of the streets of Tokyo on this unique mode of transport.
 You can even hire a guide to accompany your go-kart ride, if you are new to the city and unsure of directions.